srikrish2812/srikrish2812/README.md

 # 💫 About Me:
-I am Abhay, an aspiring data professional.
-I am pursuing MS in Information Science with a specialization in Machine Learning from the University of Arizona.
+I am Abhay, pursuing MS in Information Science with a specialization in Machine Learning from the University of Arizona.
 I did my BTech in Electrical Engineering(EE) from IIT, Tirupati.
 During my bachelors I worked as a research intern in the Signal Processing and Computer Vision (SPCV) lab of IIT, Tiruapti.
 My research focused on developing a novel deep-learning based method to detect small objects especially drones.
 I am proficient in combining classical and deep-learning methods to achieve better performance and accuracy.